Withdrawal, Leave of Absence, and Reinstatement

 Students wishing to withdraw or take a leave of absence from the College must submit their requests in writing to the University Service Center, 881 Commonwealth Avenue (lower level), Boston, MA 02215.
 A withdrawal or leave of absence is effective on the day the signed request is received; tuition and fees are canceled in accordance with the University’s refund schedule, which is published by the Office of the University Registrar.
 Exit interviews are conducted with students who visit the University Service Center.

-Students who matriculate at another institution and wish to return must apply for transfer admission through the Office of Admissions.
+Students who matriculate at another institution and wish to return must apply for transfer admission through the Admissions office.